totemorg/totem/README.md

 @class totem [![Forked from SourceForge](https://sourceforge.net)]
 # TOTEM

-TOTEM provides an HTTP-HTTPS service that can be configured with/without the following features:
+TOTEM provides an HTTP service with the following optional features:

 	+ routing methods for table, engine, and file objects
 	+ Denial-of-Service protection